 A fresh attack that exploits a newly discovered flaw in software, hardware, or firmware that hasn’t been identified and patched yet.

 Because definitions haven’t been created to recognize it, zero-day attacks cannot always be stopped by traditional signature-based scanning engines.
 Heuristic and behavior-based tools often advertise their ability to identify these exploits.
+Read more about zero-day attacks here.

 Choosing the Right Antivirus

 Now that you have a better idea of what all of the important antivirus terms mean, we hope you’ll be better equipped to choose the best antivirus for your needs.
 Still unsure and looking for recommendations?
-We’ve tested out 47 of the antivirus programs available today.
+We’ve tested out all of the antivirus programs available today.
 Check out our top 10.